herohiralal/com.herohiralal.odininterop/README.md

 - Making a mobile game?
 This lets you recompile your game logic _on a device while the the game is running_.
 - Making a PC game?
 This lets you recompile your game logic _in the editor while in Play Mode_.

-## Motivation

-### Problems

-Having worked on a large project in Unity, my personal experience has been less than stellar.

-- Garbage Collection does not meaningfully protect your code against memory leaks.
-  - Forgot to `.Clear()` a static `List<T>`/`Dictionary<K, V>`?
-Leaked memory.
-  - Forgot to set a static reference to `null`?
-Leaked memory.
-  - If your game requires a bunch of scene transitions, you might end up incrementally leaking memory every time.
-  - The way Unity's `Resources.UnloadUnusedAssets()` works, it checks for static variables as well.
-    - So, you might end up leaking assets as well.
-    - If this comes from AssetBundles/Addressables, you're in a world of pain because of how it internally works.
-  - The way 'memory usage' works on mobile devices is that the OS will kill your app if it uses too much memory.
-    - HOWEVER, everything will be fine until you hit this level of tech debt.
-    - So you might end up going months until you must fix the problem.
-  - The bad news is, this is already too late a point to realistically fix your issues.
-- Garbage Collection causes huge frame-rate spikes.
-  - Almost all of C#'s standard library code is written without these considerations in mind.
-  - Because of the way gameplay code, lazy-inits, lazy-loads, etc. work, this is statistically likelier to happen at the worst possible moments.
-    - This leads to janky gameplay experiences.
-  - You can try to mitigate this by using object-pools, avoiding allocations, etc., but if you're going that far, how is a managed language _really_ helping you?
-- C# compile times and domain reloads are horrific.
-  - And it only gets worse as the project grows larger.
-  - Domain reloads are particularly painful because you can't reload code while in Play Mode.
-    - This kills iteration times.
-  - To 'recompile', you must go through: (stop play mode: 15-20s) -> (recompile + domain reload: 60-180s) -> (start play mode, which will reload the domain: 60-180s) -> (initialisation code executes: 5-10s) -> (reach desired state: 5-10s).
-    - This easily adds up to multiple minutes of waiting time for every small code change.
-- C# language features make it really easy to create a mess.
-  - Implicit casts, boxing/unboxing, inheritance hell; it's all a mess and needs to go.
-  - Even if your coding standards mandate not using these things, it's really easy for new team members, juniors or outsourced contractors to accidentally introduce these issues.

-### A New Dawn

-So, that brings up to the question - what could be the alternative.
-Ideally, we'd want a solution that:

-- Compiles fast.
-Reloads fast.
-Lets you iterate fast.
-- Allows for manual memory management techniques (Arenas, Pools, etc.).
-- Has modern language features without unnecessary complexity.
-- Easy interoperability with C# and Unity APIs.
-- Allows faster iterations by recompiling during Play Mode, and in a build.

-**And all of that, is what this package provides.** No other nonsense.

-### Why Odin?

-Let's look at some alternatives.

-#### (Insert Any Interpreted Language Here)

-- Does not work on AOT platforms like iOS or consoles.
-- Unity C# only works because of IL2CPP.

-#### Jai

-- Is in closed beta.
-Can't rely on everyone having access to the compiler.
-- At some point, might add support for Jai interop as well.

-#### C/C++

-- In C++, it's easy to shoot yourself in the foot with unnecessary abstractions.
-Arguably worse than C#.
-  - C has the opposite problem.
-It has initialiser lists, but that's about the only important thing it has.
-- Compile times are horrible.
-Even with precompiled headers and unity builds, it's still not great.
-  - C is a bit better in this regard, but still not ideal.
-- Setting up cross-compilation across different platforms is a nightmare.
-- Macros are too unhygienic and lead to unreadable code.
-- Requires too much work into creating platform-specific wrappers for standard library functions.
-  - C is even worse in this regard, because Windows straight up does not support a lot of stuff.

-#### Rust

-- Steep learning curve.
-- Borrow-checker leads to a lot of friction during development.
-- Compile times are horrible.
-Even with incremental compilation, it's still not great.
-- No reliability of imported packages working on your target platforms.
-  - Too much volatility due to the package manager being integrated into the build system.

-#### And Finally

-This is where we come to Odin, which is a perfect middle-ground from all of the above.

-- Great compilation times.
-Even large projects build very fast.
-- Modern language features without unnecessary complexity.
-- Easy interoperability with any language that supports C ABI (C#, C/C++, etc.).
-- Great, and extremely readable standard library.
-- Simple toolchain that is easy to set up across different platforms.
-- It works.
-The existence of this package is the proof.

 ## How To Use

 ### Basic usage